 5. Notify Financial Aid of Changes in Enrollment Assumptions

-Enrollment and housing assumptions used to prepare your financial aid award are listed on the bottom of the paper financial aid award letter.
+Enrollment and housing assumptions were used to prepare your financial aid award and were listed on the top of your financial aid award letter.
+If you enroll in less than the number of credits listed on your award, your aid will be reviewed and some adjustments may be necessary.
 Use the online update form to notify the financial aid office of changes in your anticipated enrollment.

 6. Sign up for a payment plan